 Should Reglan Be Recalled?

-Should Reglan should have had a more meaningful label with respect to tardive dyskinesia and involuntary movements.
+Should Reglan have had a more meaningful label regarding tardive dyskinesia and involuntary movements?
 The FDA requires a black box warning for Reglan.

 What About Patients with Gastroparesis?